 The conference will take place on the Bangor University campus.
 Visit the Bangor University Accessibility website for an overview of accessibility at the University for visitors to Bangor, including a sitemap.

-Most of the conference will take place within Pontio.
+Most of the main conference sessions will take place within Pontio – Bangor University’s arts and innovation centre.
 Visit the Pontio website (click on About then Accessibility Information) for specific details about parking, lifts, stairs and toilet facilities.
 Please note that there are accessible toilets at Pontio and restrooms are signposted male/female.

 You can watch walkthrough videos about Getting to Pontio and Getting Around Inside Pontio and take a Virtual Tour.